See below for answers to a number of frequently asked questions about the Beaver Valley Climbing Festival:

 So what should I bring to the festival?

 Prepare as you would for car camping.
-Bring your tent, sleeping bag, water bottle, utensils, camping plates, cooler, headlamp, etc. Bring warm clothes: cool evenings are possible even in the middle of August.
-Do not bring glassware.
+Bring your tent, sleeping bag, water bottle, utensils, camping plates, cooler, headlamp, etc. Bring warm clothes, as cool evenings are possible even in the middle of August.
+Please do not bring glassware.

 Do I need to bring my own climbing gear?